-Contact | subscribe || Français | Deutsch

-Yate volcano
+Yate Volcano

 Yate volcano is an isolated and poorly known young stratovolcano in the Andean Southern Volcanic Zone on the Hualaihué peninsula, Chile, south of the Relancaví strait and NNE of Volcán Hornopirén.